About

 Technical Interests

-Lately, distributed systems and scalable architecture has been an exciting topic for me to dive into.
-The problem of scalability, an inevitable problem for all tech startups, calls for some very clever engineering.
 The work of open-source organizations like Apache in this space of core infrastructure-level software is fascinating.
 Contributing to ground-breaking open-source projects like Apache Flink is a strong goal of mine that I'm working towards.

-Linux & Self-hosting
+Linux & Homelabbing

 Important to note: I use Arch Linux btw.
 Jokes aside, Linux has seriously changed the way I view computers, and has significantly helped with boosting my productivity.
-Some software that I use on the desktop includes the bspwm tiling window manager, neovim, tmux, zsh, alacritty, and more.
-Checkout my dotfiles for my setup.
+Some software that I use on the desktop includes hyprland, waybar, neovim, tmux, zsh, alacritty, zen, obsidian, and more.

 I love messing around with my homeserver — mainly a Dell PowerEdge R720 running Proxmox.
 I host several services in LXC containers with Nginx Reverse Proxy, PiHole, and Tailscale as a secure way to remotely access them.
 It also acts as my NAS, running TrueNAS with Raid-Z2 ZFS setup on some SAS storage.
 Stay tuned for a post introducing my homelab in-depth!